Wills & Probate | Should I Use Online Will Writing Service?

 “You pay for what you get”, or “You get what you pay for” or “Pay peanuts and get monkeys” and so on...

-Our favourite one is commonly used in Russia and other eastern European countries:
+Our favourite one is commonly used in Eastern European countries:

 “I am not rich enough to buy cheap things”.